More

 • Other security or compliance policies are enforced

-It is important to understand that endpoint security configuration management isn’t a one-time activity.
+It is important to understand that security configuration management isn’t a one-time activity.
 Rather, it is a continuous activity that should be conducted regularly.
 Systems can fall out of configuration compliance at any time and for any reason.
 A continuous assessment provides organizations with the latest snapshot of threats and risks to which endpoints are exposed.

-Benefits of Endpoint Security Configuration
+Benefits of Security Configuration Management

 1. Automation – IT teams must manage too many systems while they have too little time.
 Without security configuration management, it is difficult to maintain secure configurations across endpoints.
 A correct tool can be deployed to align misconfigurations while providing real-time insights.